beisanj/beisanj/README.md

 - 💞️ I’m looking to collaborate on ctf mostly
 - 📫 How to reach me at my school email: bisanj@campus.technion.ac.il, or my personal email: besan052003@gmail.com.
 - 😄 Pronouns: she/her c:
-- ⚡ Fun fact: I'm named after a city (Beisan) --- I love math, pure math and I love learning more and more about its history (specifically logic and set theory) --- I love going to the gym & running (I'm not a pro, just a hobbyist) --- I love to drive --- I used to want to be an architect --- I'm a foster mom for lost/stray cats and I love animals and want to volunteer at an animal shelter one day  --- I knonw three different languages
+- ⚡ Fun fact: I'm named after a city (Beisan) --- I love math, pure math and I love learning more and more about its history (specifically logic and set theory) --- I love going to the gym & running (I'm not a pro, just a hobbyist) --- I love to drive --- I used to want to be an architect --- I'm a foster mom for lost/stray cats and I love animals and want to volunteer at an animal shelter one day  --- I know three different languages
 - 👾  Other socials: my discord account: champania (casual discussions).
 - ⭐ That's it about me <3, stay awesome c:::, luv u
 <!---